 Pedro’s influence went further than the numbers.
 School board trustee Estela Gutierrez recalls, “He’s a role model — his strength communicating with people in the community is remarkable.
 When he is at a school, the way he deals with parents and kids, he doesn’t stand up.
 He kneels down, talking to students at eye-to-eye level.”

-His impact on students’ hearts and minds is exemplified by the story of an eight-year-old boy who came to school dressed as Superintendent Martinez.
+His impact on students’ hearts and minds is exemplified by the story of an eight-year-old boy who came to school wearing a Superintendent Martinez costume.
 The occasion?
-Not Halloween, but rather a class assignment to come to school dressed as one of your heroes.
+It was not Halloween but rather a class assignment to come to school dressed as one of your heroes.
 Like Pedro, the boy was the son of immigrants, and his superintendent was a shining example of how mighty trees can grow from humble roots.

-Pedro is ready and willing to tackle the issues his district faces, perhaps because he knows that, with the right supports, the sky is the limit no matter where you start.
+Pedro is meeting the issues his district faces head on, perhaps because he knows that, with the right supports, the sky is the limit no matter where you start.
 “I am convinced that education is the best equalizer in society.
 My vision is to see all children reach their potential, regardless of their family’s ethnic background or income level.”

 Chief financial officer, Chicago Public Schools